 THE LGBTQ+ YOUTH CRISIS

 Recent studies indicate that LGBTQ+ youth comprise nearly 40% of the homeless youth population in New York City.
-At an estimated 7% of the total population, young people in our community are disproportionately affected by homelessness and are more likely to experience bullying, sexual assault, violence, trauma, HIV infection, mental health disorders, and substance abuse than their heterosexual peers.
+At an estimated 7% of the total youth population, young people in our community are disproportionately affected by homelessness and are more likely to experience bullying, sexual assault, violence, trauma, HIV infection, mental health disorders, and substance abuse than their heterosexual peers.

-Every night, thousands of LGBTQ+ youth and young adults have no place to call home in NYC.
+Every night, hundreds of LGBTQ+ youth and young adults have no place to call home in NYC.
 Whether they have been kicked out by homophobic relatives, forced to flee conservative communities, aged out of foster care, or come from families torn apart by poverty and drug abuse, these young people sleep in city parks, on the subway, and in public facilities like Port Authority and Penn Station.
 A fortunate few might find a safe haven in one of NYC’s housing programs or shelters designed for this population, but such facilities are scarce and so underfunded that most youth wait months to gain entry.
 Others are subjected to shelter in large, city-funded institutions where they frequently fall victim to homophobia, transphobia, biphobia, harassment, and violence.

 New Alternatives is advocating for change.
-We are dedicated to the care and well-being of these young people and at the forefront of combating the epidemic of poverty and homelessness in New York City's LGBTQ+ youth population.
+We are dedicated to the care and well-being of these young people and are at the forefront of combating the epidemic of poverty and homelessness in New York City's LGBTQ+ youth population.
 We aim to provide all youth who come to us for support with the tools and resources they need to thrive.

 New Alternatives provides a range of services designed to help LGBTQ+ youth succeed in transitioning to stable adult lives and welcomes all youth as they are with no barriers to entry.